elhamnadimi/Company-assignment-_berlin/README.md

 # Company-assignment berlin

+For simplisity, I used first 5 file of Geo data.

 NOTE: to see the world map, it is better to run the code in the Google Chrome. in safari, there is problem of loading the map.